 “There’s clearly a need for these jobs, especially for folks with disabilities,” said McDermott.
 “There’s a demand for it.”

-Initially, the new facility will produce plastic totes and trays for the United States Postal Service, said McDermott.
+Initially, the new facility will produce plastic totes and trays for a government contract, said McDermott.
 However, the new facility gives MDI the flexibility to produce new products and perform overflow work from other MDI facilities, he said.
 MDI in 2016 moved into an acquired building in Cohasset and also operates facilities in Grand Rapids and the Twin Cities.

 “Within the last three years, we have upgraded our Twin Cities facility, moved into Cohasset and have a real nice building in Grand Rapids,” said McDermott.
 “So when we have the new Hibbing facility done, we will have four efficient facilities with very good working conditions and room to expand.”